bluegreen-labs/ecmwfr/README.md

-Before you can download any data you have to make sure to accept the terms and conditions here: Before downloading and processing data from CDS please make sure you acceppt the terms and conditions which can be found here: [Copernicus Climate Data Store Disclaimer/Privacy](https://cds.climate.copernicus.eu/disclaimer-privacy).
+Before you can download any data you have to make sure to accept the terms and conditions here: Before downloading and processing data from CDS please make sure you accept the terms and conditions which can be found here: [Copernicus Climate Data Store Disclaimer/Privacy](https://cds.climate.copernicus.eu/disclaimer-privacy).

 ### Data Requests